HITECHCRIME/HC_SG51_Colorized_World/README.md

 laser line of sight
 line of understanding
 throttle fully bent
-with one step and breath
+(with) - one step and breath
 yeah - come alive

-heavy toll paid
+HEAVY TOLL PAID
+FEEL THE - WARMTH OF MY TRIBE (?)
+SAME SPECIES, RAREST KIND - ha!
-feel the calm warmth of my tribe (?) same species, rarest kind - ha! just to grasp the heart of ice - ya! it will melt the dark inside  - vow! my tribe's presence - inside! flame of spirits ages old rest your head yeah
+JUST TO GRASP THE HEART OF ICE - ya! it will melt the dark inside  - vow!
+TRIBE'S PRESENCE CALMS, FLAME OF SPIRITS AGES OLD rest your head sometimes yeah  (?)
 OUT OF SPECTRUM, VIVID MEMORIES,
-NO COLOURS YOU SAY?
-GOTTA HINT
+GOT NO COLOURS GOTTA HINT

 IT'S THE DIGITS THAT REMAIN, INNER CAUSE,
 YOUR'RE IN ASHES WHEN YOU NOTICE ONLY FLAWS
 IN YOUR SOUL YEAH